 In search of some Christmas cheer before or on Christmas day?
 There are a range of Christmas coach holidays to choose from, such as Christmas market coach holidays and coach trips that’ll give you an entertaining tour of a specific route.
-Coach holidays usually include connections/transport from a convenient joining point; a couch tour; hotel accommodation and entertainment; some meals and optional excursions along the route you take.
+Coach holidays usually include connections/transport from a convenient joining point, a couch tour, hotel accommodation and entertainment.
+Plus, some meals and optional excursions along the route you take.
 For more freedom and flexibility opt for a self-drive Christmas break and make your own way to your destination with accommodation, breakfast, and evening meals included.

 Where are the top Christmas coach holidays?

 - For a little more warmth during a Christmas break set off to Spain for its sunny coastline.
-Based in either Santa Susanna or Calella and back again.
-Your week will be full of excursions, such as guided tours of exciting cities, and visits to Catalonian coastal towns and the Montserrat Mountains.
+Based in either Santa Susanna or Calella.
+Your week will be full of excursions, such as cultural tours around exciting cities, and visits to Catalonian coastal towns and the Montserrat Mountains.
 Enjoy wandering along Spanish cobbled streets for shopping, sightseeing, and splendid dining.
 On Christmas day, relax in your resort and welcome a surprise from Santa.

 - Prepare to set sail for a voyage to the Isle of Wight.
 Said to be the sunniest spot in the UK, spend five days breathing in the fresh sea air along the seashore, while staying in the stunning village of Shanklin.
-After a visit to historic Osborne House and some time to embrace traditional seaside fun, refresh yourself in your room before watching the evening’s entertainment and Christmas festivities, to help you get in the Christmas mood.
+After a visit to historic Osborne House and time watching the waves, refresh yourself in your room.
+Dress to impress, before enjoying the evening entertainment and Christmas festivities.
+They should help you get in the Christmas mood!

 - Fort William, Scotland; for a fantastic route along the Road to the Isles.
 With your camera in hand, capture the superb sea views of magical Mallaig, the Mamores Mountains on the way to Kinlochleven, and ancient Fort Augustus.
 In the evenings, warm your soul with a hot beverage and embrace traditional Scottish hospitality within the ‘outdoor capital of the Highlands’, (Fort William) and some light entertainment.

-After you’ve decided which Christmas coach holiday to book, we recommend that you purchase Coach Plus UK European Coach Holiday Insurance, which includes COVID-19 protection and is available for all ages.
-On the other hand, if you wish to travel using your own vehicle during a Christmas break, you’ll only need to think about which traditional Christmas hotel to book.
+After you’ve decided which Christmas coach holiday to book, we recommend that you purchase Coach Plus UK European Coach Holiday Insurance, which is available for all ages.
+On the other hand, if you wish to travel using your own vehicle throughout a Christmas break, you’ll only need to book your hotel.